Mike Smith (broadcaster): Pilot

 Smith was a qualified helicopter pilot.
-He and his partner (later his wife) Sarah Greene were injured on 10 September 1988 when the Robinson R22 Beta helicopter he was piloting (bearing the personal registration G-SMIF) crashed in Gloucestershire.
+He and his partner, later his wife Sarah Greene, were both injured on 10 September 1988 when the Robinson R22 Beta helicopter he was piloting (bearing the personal registration G-SMIF) crashed in Gloucestershire.
 Smith reported apparent unrecoverable loss of engine power whilst circling to reconnoitre an unfamiliar landing site.
-Both passengers survived, although Greene broke both legs and an arm, and Smith suffered a broken back and ankle.
+Both Pilot and passenger survived, although Greene broke both legs and an arm, and Smith suffered a broken back and ankle.

 The Air Accidents Investigation Branch neither criticised nor exonerated Smith in relation to the crash (it being beyond its remit to do so), concluding simply that "examination of the helicopter [including flight control, fuel, engine control, dynamic systems and the engine itself] revealed no failure or unserviceability that could have resulted in a loss of rotor speed."

 Aerial filming company

 In 2004 Smith founded Flying TV, a company providing aerial filming services to broadcasters.
 As well as being managing director, Smith often acted as an aerial cameraman.